Mc-Zen/zero/src/num.typ

   let description
   if it.alt == auto {
-    it.alt = generate-alt-description
+    it.alt = generate-num-alt-description
   }
   if type(it.alt) == dictionary {
     assert(
       "times" in it.alt and "power" in it.alt and "plus" in it.alt and "minus" in it.alt,
       message: "Expected keys \"times\", \"power\", \"plus\", and \"minus\", got " + repr(it.alt), )
-    it.alt = generate-alt-description.with(translation: it.alt)
+    it.alt = generate-num-alt-description.with(translation: it.alt)
   }
   if type(it.alt) == function {
     description = (it.alt)(